This article originally appeared on VICE Canada.

-Yes, they did Luke Skywalker wrong...get over it.
-Billie Dee is coming back, Carrie Fisher is still in it and J.J.
-Abrams is returning to the director’s chair to right wrongs.
+Yes, they did Luke Skywalker wrong… get over it.
+Billie Dee is coming back, Carrie Fisher is still in it, and J.J.
+Abrams is returning to the director’s chair to right all wrongs.
 Is this the end-end of Star Wars?
 Nah.

-Thirteen years after the groundbreaking western drama Deadwood first aired on HBO, fans are finally getting their damn feature-length film; same cast and all.
+Thirteen years after the groundbreaking western drama Deadwood first aired on HBO, fans are finally getting their damn feature-length film.
+We are getting the same cast and all.
 Hooray!

-Again, not much information here aside from it being handled by South Korean director Joon-ho Bong, ( Memories of Murder, The Host, and Mother), and that’s I need to know.
+Again, not much information here aside from it being handled by South Korean director Joon-ho Bong, (Memories of Murder, The Host, and Mother), and that’s all I need to know.
 Memories of Murder is still my most beloved film of all time, and that’s all the endorsement you need.

-Ava Duvernay provides a scripted look into the horrifying attack of a white woman in Central Park, 1983, and the circumstances that placed five young black men in the crosshairs of a city looking for some minorities to blame.
-Wrongly convicted and eventually cleared of the crime 25 years later, Duvernay is giving us much needed retro-perspective.
+Ava Duvernay provides a scripted look into the horrifying attack of a white woman in Central Park in 1983, and the circumstances that placed five young black men in the crosshairs of a city looking for some minorities to blame.
+Wrongly convicted and eventually cleared of the crime 25 years later, Duvernay is giving us much-needed retro-perspective.

 If you were any kind of kid going to school in the 90s, you sang the song “Where in the World is Carmen Sandiego” and completely forgot the other lyrics.
-Either way, Netflix is bringing back the eighties detective franchise featuring Gina Rodriguez and Stranger Things’ Finn Wolfhard as the player; Carman’s side-kick and friend.
+Either way, Netflix is bringing back the 80s detective franchise featuring Gina Rodriguez and Stranger Things’ Finn Wolfhard as the player, Carman’s side-kick, and friend.

 There’s always been a fascination about a town completely ghosted due to a disaster, and with Chernobyl we’re getting just that.
 The five-part episodic story around the 1986 nuclear disaster is being manned by Jared Harris ( Mad Men, The Crown), and will star the likes of Emily Watson and Stellan Skarsgård.

-BoJack Horseman fans rejoice, Ali Wong and Tiffany Haddish are bringing some of that same spirit with a new animated show, from the imaginations of Lisa Hanawa; illustrator of Bojack.
+BoJack Horseman fans rejoice, Ali Wong and Tiffany Haddish are bringing some of that same spirit with a new animated show, from the imaginations of Lisa Hanawa who illustrates Bojack.
 Similar to the previous show, we’re getting a duo of 30-something birds who live in the same apartment complex.
 Sounds adultish.